route1337/chef-cookbook-linuxbase/README.md

 Installation Tips
 ------------

-1. I personally use Berks to install this into my Chef server, because it's easier.
+1. We personally use Berks to install this into Chef servers, because it will grab the dependencies for you as well.

 Limitations
 ------------